An overview of the demo applications

 User interface

-The demo apps are controlled primarily by keyboard input.
+The demos are controlled primarily by keyboard input.

 The descriptions below assume a keyboard with the "US" (QWERTY) layout.
 On keyboards with other layouts, the keys may be labeled differently.

 For convenience, the mapping of keys to actions is partly standardized.
-In all demo apps:
+In most demo apps:

 • . and Pause toggle the simulation between running and paused,